Villa Ephrussi de Rothschild in Cap Ferrat

 Summer Evening Cocktail Parties: ‘Nocturnes de la Villa’

-In July and August, the Villa Ephrussi de Rothschild stays open in the evenings.
-On Fridays and Saturdays, you can discover the villa and its gardens during evening events that will revive the magic of the golden days of the Riviera.
+In July and August, the Villa Ephrussi de Rothschild stays open on some evenings so that you can discover the villa and its gardens during evening events that will revive the magic of the golden days of the Riviera.
 Live music, fountains, a bar, and candles all around the gardens will create the setting for a romantic and glamorous visit of the villa.
-The villa will be open from 7:30pm to midnight (sunset is at approximately 9pm).
 The patio and the basins of the Jardin à la Française (French-style garden) will be illuminated by hundreds of candles.